UWC-Innovation-Hub/MayibuyeAppleBox/.github/ISSUE_TEMPLATE/unity-development-task.md

 name: Unity Development Task
 about: Use this template for everything to do with UNITY Dev Work
 title: "[UNITY] - Unity development work for interactive elements"
-labels: UNITY Development
+labels: ''
-assignees: KaylynFritz, AyeshaBoomgaard
+assignees: AyeshaBoomgaard, KaylynFritz

 ---